gikeymarcia/mydot/README.md

     alias d.="python -m mydot"
     ```

-    First we define a variable which will point to where our dotfiles are stored then making two aliaes.
-The first alias is to interact with the repo directly and the other is for invoking `mydot`.
+    First we define a variable which will point to where our dotfiles are stored then make two aliases.

+    - `config`: interact with the repo directly
+    - `d.` invoke the module's command line interface

 2. Initialize dotfiles repository